nuvem-fiscal/nuvemfiscal-sdk-net/docs/CteApi.md

 <a name="consultarstatussefazcte"></a>
 # **ConsultarStatusSefazCte**
-> DfeVisaoGeralSefazStatus ConsultarStatusSefazCte (string cpfCnpj)
+> DfeSefazStatus ConsultarStatusSefazCte (string cpfCnpj)

 Consulta do Status do Serviço na SEFAZ Autorizadora